maximshumilo/fakely-live/README.md

 - `POST /api/offer`: Establish a WebRTC connection
 - `GET /api/masks`: Get a list of available face masks
 - `POST /api/masks`: Set the active face mask

+### CI/CD

+The project uses GitHub Actions for continuous integration and continuous deployment:

+- When changes are pushed to the `api/` directory, a workflow automatically builds and publishes the API Docker image
+- When changes are pushed to the `ui/` directory, a workflow automatically builds and publishes the UI Docker image
+- When changes are pushed to the `frames-handler/` directory, a workflow automatically builds and publishes the Frames Handler Docker image

+For more details, see the [GitHub Actions workflows documentation](.github/README.md).

 ## Troubleshooting